0 questions have been answered below, why not ask your own?

 However, whilst Direct2Compensation and our partner solicitors work hard to make the claims process as simple as possible and try to ensure that all no win no fee paperwork is easy to read, easy to understand and straightforward, there are requirements from regulatory authorities that must be included in the paperwork.
-Although the regulators are ensuring consumer confidence in the no win no fee claims process, their required text can be hard to read and appear confusing.
+Although the regulators are ensuring consumer confidence in the no win no fee claims process, their required text can be hard to read and may appear confusing.
+If you are confused or want clarification on any of the paperwork you have received from your solicitor, please do contact us for help and support.

 Make sure you know what you are signing

 At Direct2Compensation we understand the contents of the documents and are used to helping clients fully understand what it is that they are being asked to sign.
 When claimants contact us with a concern, we usually find that we can put their mind at rest during a telephone conversation and that claimants can then sign their documents and return them to their specialist injury compensation solicitor so that they can get on with their claim and avoid any unnecessary delays.

 Occasionally, some clients need further help and we have no problem in providing that assistance.
 One of the many things that is so great about Direct2Compensation is that we can personally visit claimants to explain the paperwork, complete a sign up of them and return them to the personal injury solicitor for them.
 Sometimes a home visit isn’t needed, and the claimant just want to speak to an actual solicitor.
 If this is the case, we will put them in contact with their specialist personal injury compensation solicitor and get them the right advice regarding the documents and authorities that they are being asked to sign.